 Creating supplier intelligence by managing supplier data effectively

 The next big topic for digital transformation in supplier management is the further development and implementation of platform technologies, which enable multiple players to interact and communicate on a centralized channel.
 Platforms are the first stage and baseline for supplier ecosystems, which have the potential to transform the traditional supply chain structure and revolutionize the collaboration between buyers and suppliers.
 The two advantages deriving from supplier ecosystems include the bundled know-how of all players at a centralized knowledge hub and the increased transparency across the whole value network, which allows better coordination and e.g. an early identification of supply shortages.
 However, only a few procurement executives see ecosystems in the short term – they rather expect that this topic will take at least a couple of years to come alive and create significant benefits.
 The growing availability of information and data leads to higher transparency of suppliers.
 This transparency increases the exchangeability of commodity suppliers, allows the supplier manager to select the most suitable partner for a specific business agreement, and can lead to a more dynamic supplier portfolio.
 The increasing automation of the supplier identification and selection process point into the direction of dynamic supplier portfolios for non-strategic commodity products.
 However, the collaboration with strategic partners is fostered and increased and is still seen as a major driver for competitive advantage.
 We see an unbroken trend towards the reduction of operational supplier relations, which frees up resources for collaboration with strategic suppliers.

 Collaboration on a single platform is crucial to reduce complexity

-I would like to thank Carlotta Schüßler for her contribution to this article.
+We would like to thank Wolf Göhler and Carlotta Schüßler for their contribution to this article.